shahdhammoud/SLA-Impact-Study/README.md

 ### Prerequisites
 - Python 3.8+
-- CUDA-capable GPU (optional but recommended for TabDDPM and NOTEARS)
+- CUDA-capable GPU (optional but recommended for TabDDPM)

 ### Setup